What are the top five questions new parents had about Cub Scouting when they first joined?

 Adventure of Scouting

-In Cub Scouting you'll have lots of fun, adventure, and activities with your den and pack.
-But there's more to it than that.
+In Cub Scouting you’ll have lots of fun, adventure, and activities with your family and friends.
+But there’s more to it than that.
 Being a Cub Scout means you are a member of a worldwide youth movement that stands for certain values and beliefs.
 Cub Scouting is more than something to do.
-It's all about the boy you are and the person you will become.
+It’s learning while doing and building values along the way.

 What Is Cub Scouting?

 What do Cub Scouts do?
 How old are they?
 What awards can they earn?
 Look here for quick answers.

 Cub Scout Values